Nov 1, 2024

 After many iterations, we developed a working transient simulation.
 The system was exposed to an ambient temperature increase from 30℃ to 80℃ within 2 seconds.
 As the temperature rose, the SMA spring became rigid, enabling contact between the middle and top plates.
 The simulation showed a switching ratio of 13.95, meaning the heat conductance in the ON state was nearly 14 times greater than in the OFF state.

-We built an experimental setup to test the functionality of our switch.
-From top to bottom, this setup consists of liquid cooler, quartz (for heat flux calibration), thermal switch and heat source.
-By controlling the heat flux with heat source power, we managed to show OFF state (with small gap) and ON state (with gap closed).
+We built an experimental setup to test the functionality of our 3D-printed prototype (thanks to my colleague, Jungyun Lim, for the 3D printing).
+From top to bottom, this setup consists of liquid cold plate, quartz (for heat flux calibration), thermal switch and hot plate.
+By controlling the heat flux with hot plate power, we managed to show OFF state (with small gap) and ON state (with gap closed).

 We used IR camera to detect the vertical thermal pathway (shown below).
-By calculating the thermal conductance in both OFF and ON states, we measured the experimental switching ratio to be 1.406 — a number that was way below our expectations 13.95 — which was a little disappointing.
+By calculating the thermal conductance in both OFF and ON states, we measured the experimental switching ratio to be 1.406 — a number that was way below our expectations 13.95.
+Some factors attributed to such a low-than-expected number: poor 3D printing quality, rough metal surface and imperfect contact.

-Despite the lower-than-expected results, this project taught me a lot about the intricacies of thermal-structural design and experimentation.
+Despite the outcome, this project taught me a lot about the intricacies of thermal-structural design and experimentation.
 While my journey with the thermal switch ended as I moved on to more pressing PhD projects, it remains a valuable chapter in my academic story.

 Written by JJ on Nov 1st, 2024